White, Memphis top Florida Atlantic 25-10 in Montgomery Bowl

 Florida Atlantic cut it to 18-10 in the third quarter with help from a fumbled kickoff return.
 Tronti passed for 38 yards in the first half and 46 on his initial drive of the second.

-White answered right back with a 7-yard touchdown to Austin.
+White answered right back with a 7-yard touchdown to Austin, a drive kept alive by Ivory’s 51-yard catch on third and 10.

 Then the Tigers defense stuffed Tronti on a fourth-down run from the 1 to effectively put the game away.

 THE TAKEAWAY

 Florida Atlantic: Lost for the first time in a bowl game after coming in 4-0.
-Couldn’t muster much offense at all in the first half with either quarterback, Tronti or Javion Posey.
+Couldn’t muster much offense at all in the first half with either quarterback, Tronti or Javion Posey. … Linebacker Leighton McCarthy missed the game because of “family issues,” Taggart said.

 Memphis: Got its first bowl win since a double-overtime victory over BYU in the 2014 Miami Beach Bowl. … Riley Patterson drilled a Cramton Bowl-record 53-yard field goal to cap the Tigers’ opening drive.